ProGamerGov/neural-style-pt/INSTALL.md

 ### pip:

-If you wish to install neural-style-pt as a pip package, then use the following commands:
+If you wish to install neural-style-pt as a pip package, then use the following command:

 ```
 # in a terminal, run the command